OWASP/OdTM/README.md

-# Ontology-driven threat modelling (OdTM)
+# Ontology-driven threat modelling (OdTM) basic models
-basic models & repositories

 The OdTM framework enables an ontological approach of the architectural security analysis with DFD diagrams.
 The approach is based on the base threat model that enables creation of various domain specific threat models.